desihub/quicksurvey_example/README.md

 The following commands should be enough to simulate a small DESI patch of 100 sq. deg on cori.
 This will run separately a `dark` and a `bright` survey.

+A notebook showing simple plots for the spatial distribution in the results `plot_quicksurvey_results.ipynb`.

 More details can be found in `readme.ipynb`.